HongliangLiang/tsis.github.io/index.md

 ### Liu jie
 	Liu Jie is a doctoral student at Beijing University of Posts and Telecommunications.
 In 2020, he obtained a master degree from China University of Petroleum (East China); His research interests include vulnerability detection and availability analysis.
 ### Wu guohao
-	Wu Guohao is a doctoral candidate at Beijing University of Posts and Telecommunications.
+	Wu Guohao is a doctoral student at Beijing University of Posts and Telecommunications.
 In 2021, he obtained a master degree from Chongqing University; His research interests include: embedded system simulation, embedded firmware vulnerability mining
 ### Li zhuang
 	Li Zhuang is a doctoral student at Beijing University of Posts and Telecommunications.
 In 2022, he studied in the School of Computer Science, Beijing University of Posts and Telecommunications; His research interests include: black box and gray box fuzzy testing; Symbol execution; CSA
 ### Cai jinyan
-	Cai Jinyan is a doctoral candidate of Beijing University of Posts and Telecommunications.
+	Cai Jinyan is a doctoral student of Beijing University of Posts and Telecommunications.
 In 2023, he obtained a master degree from Jiangsu University of Science and Technology; His research interests include: AI security

 ### Ma dongyu
 	Ma Dongyu is a master student of Beijing University of Posts and Telecommunications.
 In 2021, she obtained a bachelor degree from Dalian Jiaotong University; Research interests include: program analysis, penetration testing.